O-X-L/ansible-webui/docs/source/usage/security.rst

   When executing jobs on a schedule - AW verifies that this job-owner is permitted to use the configured credentials.

   If a job-owner gets deleted - the linked scheduled jobs will get denied access to any credentials.

+* A basic job-queue validation that checks that the entries of the queue were actually created by the application.

+  This lowers the danger of an attack-vector that would utilize DB-write-access to execute jobs.

 ----